AdamVig/GoCoApi/README.md

 - Temperature

 # How to Test
-All endpoints listed in `config.routes`, as defined in `config.js`, are included in a simple regression test located in `tests/test.js`.
+All enabled endpoints in the `routes` directory are included in a simple regression test located in `tests/test.js`.
 This test simply checks for `200 OK` responses from all endpoints with the test username and password provided in `vars.test`, defined in `vars.js` (as specified above, you must create your own `vars.js` file based on `vars-template.js`).

 You can run the tests with `npm test`.